almarsk/rusty_dreams/README.md

 Features:

 You can choose host and port as you start up both server and client, specify by --host and --port flags\
-If you don't, it default to localhost:11111 - ONLY TESTED LOCALLY\
+If you don't, it defaults to localhost:11111 - ONLY TESTED LOCALLY\
-Clients get a generated nicknames unless specified otherwise by the -u flag You can add as many clients as you want
+Clients get a generated nicknames unless specified otherwise by the -u flag\
+You can add as many clients as you want

 In the chatting mode you can send plain text by just typing\